DusKing1/state-of-the-art-shitcode/README.md

 - 1000 lines of a function body is OK.
 - Dealing with many services (3rd party and internal, also, there are some helpers, database hand-written ORM and jQuery slider) in one `service.js`?
 It's OK.

+### 💩 Use a complex cross-platform cross-compilation toolchain.

+Don't forget to cross fingers!
+Both hands.

 ### 💩 Avoid covering your code with tests

 This is a duplicate and unnecessary amount of work.

-### 💩 As hard as you can try to avoid code linters
+### 💩 As hard as you can try to avoid version control

-Write code as you want, especially if there is more than one developer in a team.
+Release new versions as you want, especially if there is more than one developer in a team.
 This is a "freedom" principle.

+### 💩 As many as you can try to release all development versions to ordinary people

+Especially if there are many users.
+Mess their data and burn their devices.

 ### 💩 Start your project without a README file.

 And keep it that way for the time being.

+### 💩 Never write any doc/wiki.

+Obviously docs/wikis are for shitcode-cleaner, don't give them any chance.

 ### 💩 You need to have unnecessary code